Chenhere22/Traveling-project/README.md

 ## Marketing analysis
 China is the second biggest international traveling markets for german tourists.

+In Germany, large tour operators like TUI have long been offering specialized travel products designed for inbound China travel.
+In addition, several independent German websites publish articles that explain Chinese culture in depth—although many of these platforms tend to focus more on cultural and historical narratives rather than showcasing China’s diverse natural landscapes (with some content not updated since 2022).

+On the Chinese side, social media is buzzing with posts and groups that organize travel resources for tours into China.
+These platforms foster communities that share itineraries, insider tips, and local recommendations.
+However, while the marketing initiatives are often led by founders with extensive overseas experience, their insights tend to be narrowly focused on Chinese cultural elements.
+This results in a somewhat superficial understanding of non‐Chinese travelers’ preferences and a missed opportunity to develop richer, more globally inclusive experiences.

+Furthermore, as digital technologies transform the travel industry—enabling AI-driven personalization and seamless mobile services—the current marketing strategies for inbound China travel could benefit from a more nuanced approach that not only leverages high-tech solutions but also broadens the appeal to international visitors by emphasizing the full spectrum of China’s attractions, including its natural scenery and diverse outdoor experiences.

 German Travel agencies: Their products focus on the typical cities includes Peking, Shanghai, Xi'an, Yangtzi River, Guilin.They don't have highly attend the local lives.
 Chinese online travel platform: trip.com is used by asia travelers.